Posted on November 4, 2018

 Thanks for stopping by.

-Category: birding in central ohio, canoeing, Central Ohio Nature, Central Ohio Parks, Columbus, Fungi, Griggs Park, Griggs Reservoir, nature, Ohio Nature, photography, Scioto River Tagged: Bald Eagle, Coopers Hawk, Eastern Wahoo, Panasonic FZ200, Pied-billed Grebe, Red-tailed Hawk, Ring Billed Gulls, White-breasted Nuthatch, Wood Duck
+Category: Birding in Ohio, canoeing, Central Ohio Nature, Central Ohio Parks, Columbus, Fungi, Griggs Reservoir, nature, Ohio Nature, photography, Scioto River Tagged: Bald Eagle, Coopers Hawk, Eastern Wahoo, Panasonic FZ200, Pied-billed Grebe, Red-tailed Hawk, Ring Billed Gulls, White-breasted Nuthatch, Wood Duck

 Posted on September 28, 2014